Lavanya2005-sys/ISAAIAITASKS/README.md

 **Assessment Date**: August 2025
 **Completion Status**: All three tasks implemented

-## 📞 Support

-For questions or technical support regarding this assessment:
-- **Email**: hr@isaii.in
-- **Company**: Isaii AI Technologies

-## 📄 License

-This project is created for technical assessment purposes for Isaii AI Technologies.

----

 *Built with ❤️ using React, TypeScript, and modern web technologies*